Yunxiang-Li/Cpp_Primer/Chapter 4. Expressions/Chapter 4. Expressions.md

 (c) vec[ival++] <= vec[ival]
 ```

-Every value computation and side effect of the first (left) argument of the built-in logical AND operator && and the built-in logical OR operator || is sequenced before every value computation and side effect of the second (right) argument. see order of evaluation.

 ## Exercise 3.20

 **Read a set of integers into a vector.
 Print the sum of each pair of adjacent elements.
 Change your program so that it prints the sum of the first and last elements, followed by the sum of the second and second-to-last, and so on.**